Gourmet Yacht Charters for Foodies

 2015 BVI Charter Yacht Show

-2nd place appetizer: Cucumber avocado child soup with Parmesan crisp
+2nd place appetizer: Cucumber avocado chilled soup with Parmesan crisp

 2016 BVI Charter Yacht Show